A formula for the Jack super nabla operator: Differential operators

 Following the notation of \cite{ChapuyDolega2022}, we define the space

 We also consider the operators

 For $\ell\geq 0$, the operator $\C_{\ell}(\bfp)$ is defined by

-\begin{rmq} In \cite{BenDaliDolega2023,BenDali2025}, the operators $\C_\ell$ depend on an extra parameter $t$.
+\begin{remark} In \cite{BenDaliDolega2023,BenDali2025}, the operators $\C_\ell$ depend on an extra parameter $t$.
 This parameter can be recovered by taking the homogeneous parts of the operators.
-To simplify notation, we work here with the specialization $t=-1$. \end{rmq} Rather than using the explicit definition given above, we will mainly make use of the fact that the operators $\{\C_\ell\}_{\ell\geq0}$ ``construct'' the Jack character series; see \cite[Eqs.~(28) and (65)]{BenDaliDolega2023}. \begin{thm}[\cite{BenDaliDolega2023}] We have,
+To simplify notation, we work here with the specialization $t=-1$. \end{remark} Rather than using the explicit definition given above, we will mainly make use of the fact that the operators $\{\C_\ell\}_{\ell\geq0}$ ``construct'' the Jack character series; see \cite[Eqs.~(28) and (65)]{BenDaliDolega2023}. \begin{thm}[\cite{BenDaliDolega2023}] We have,

 where $(w,\bfu):=(w,u_1,u_2,\dots).$ \end{thm}

 Combining \cref{thm:Top_shift} and \cref{thm:BDD}, we get the following. \begin{cor} For any $\ell\geq 0$, we have